FCMByte/hyCMD/README.md

 ### MODIFY YOUR MESSAGE
-There isn't any inbuilt configuration in this plugin, so you only have the hyCMD.jar file in your plugins folder, but no extra folders with configurations.
+There isn't any inbuilt configuration in this plugin, so you only have the hyCMD.jar file in your plugins folder, no extra folders with configurations.
 If you still want to edit your message, you have to do so in the source code.